 Rogue River Steelheading - Oregon

 The Rogue River carves its way through Oregon's rugged coastal mountains to the Pacific Ocean from its origin in the high Cascades near Crater Lake.
 Drift fish for Rogue River Steelhead.
 The trip begins 28 miles west of Grants Pass, Oregon.
-You'll drift 43 miles through the Wild and Scenic section, the jewel of the Rogue River.
-The take-out at Foster Bar is less than 40 miles from the town of Gold Beach on the Oregon Coast.
-The guides are excellent instructors, making this a great trip for anglers who want to learn fly fishing.
+You'll drift 43 miles through the Wild and Scenic section, the jewel of the Rogue River, and stay at three comfortable riverside lodges along the way.
+The guides are excellent instructors, making this a great trip to learn the art of fly fishing.

-Boats: Wooden drift boats have padded seats with back support and ample legroom.
+Boats: Drift boats have padded seats with back support and ample legroom.
 You’ll get in at least eight hours of guided fishing each day.
-Two anglers per boat and guide.
+One to two anglers per boat and guide.
+You'll mainly fish from the drift boat as the wild and scenic Rogue doesn't offer much bank fishing.

-Guides: Veteran guides provide excellent instruction for all levels of fly anglers.
+Guides: All of their guides have multiple years of guiding experience on the Rogue and other rivers in Oregon, Idaho, and California.
+They provide excellent instruction for all levels of anglers.
 The guides are top boatmen and are able to easily access small pockets of water with no wading or extremely long casting.

 Group Size: Up to 12 anglers per week.